Collision Insurance Explained: What It Covers, Costs & When You Need It

 Is collision insurance worth it for older cars?

-Collision insurance typically isn't worth it once your vehicle is older than 10 years or worth less than 10 times the annual premium.
-For example, if your car is worth $2,500 and collision coverage costs $300 annually, you're paying 12% of the vehicle's value for coverage.
-After deducting a typical $500 deductible, your maximum payout would only be $2,000, making the coverage financially inefficient for older vehicles.
+Collision insurance typically isn't worth it once your vehicle is worth less than 10 times the annual collision premium.
+For example, if your car is worth $4,000 and collision coverage costs $480 per year, that's an 8.3x ratio — below the recommended 10x threshold.
+After factoring in a $500 deductible, your maximum payout drops to $3,500, making the coverage increasingly hard to justify.
+Use Kelley Blue Book to check your car's actual cash value and reassess annually.

 What's the difference between collision and liability insurance?

-Liability insurance covers damage you cause to other people's vehicles and property, along with their medical expenses.
+Liability insurance covers damage you cause to other people's vehicles, property, and their medical expenses.
 Collision insurance covers damage to your own vehicle from accidents, regardless of fault.
-Liability is legally required in most states, while collision is optional unless you finance or lease your vehicle.
-You need both types for complete protection—liability protects others, collision protects your investment.
+Liability is legally required in almost every state, while collision is optional unless you finance or lease your vehicle.
+You need both types for complete protection — liability protects others while collision protects your own investment.

 Can I have collision insurance without comprehensive?

-Yes, you can purchase collision insurance without comprehensive coverage, though most insurers offer them together.
-However, this strategy leaves significant gaps in protection.
-You'd be covered for accident damage but completely unprotected against theft, vandalism, weather damage, and animal strikes.
-For minimal additional cost, comprehensive coverage fills these gaps.
-Most financial experts recommend either carrying both coverages or neither, rather than collision alone.
+Yes, you can purchase collision insurance without comprehensive coverage, though most insurers offer them as a package.
+However, this leaves gaps — you'd be covered for accident damage but unprotected against theft, vandalism, weather, and animal strikes.
+For many drivers, the relatively small cost of adding comprehensive car insurance fills those gaps effectively.
+Most financial experts recommend carrying both coverages or neither, rather than collision alone.

 How much does collision insurance typically cost per month?

-Collision insurance typically costs between $60-100 per month, though prices vary significantly based on your vehicle value, driving record, location, and chosen deductible.
-While insurers don't usually price collision separately from comprehensive, the combined physical damage coverage represents roughly 30-40% of your total premium for full coverage car insurance.
-Increasing your deductible from $500 to $1,000 can save approximately $15-20 monthly, making higher deductibles an effective way to reduce costs.
+Collision insurance alone typically costs between $60–$100 per month, though exact pricing varies based on your vehicle value, driving record, location, and chosen deductible.
+Full coverage car insurance — which includes collision, comprehensive, and liability — averaged $191–$208 per month nationally in early 2026.
+Increasing your deductible from $500 to $1,000 can save approximately $15–$35 monthly, making higher deductibles an effective way to reduce costs for drivers with solid emergency savings.

 Will collision insurance cover hit-and-run accidents?

-Collision insurance covers hit-and-run accidents where another driver damages your vehicle and flees the scene.
-You'll pay your deductible, and your insurer covers remaining repair costs up to your vehicle's value.
-However, filing a police report immediately after a hit-and-run is essential for claim approval.
-If you don't have collision coverage, uninsured motorist property damage coverage might pay for hit-and-run damage in some states, though coverage varies by location and policy specifics.
+Yes, collision insurance covers hit-and-run accidents where another driver damages your vehicle and flees the scene.
+You'll pay your deductible, and your insurer covers the remaining repair costs up to your vehicle's actual cash value.
+Filing a police report immediately after a hit-and-run is essential for claim approval.
+If you don't have collision coverage, uninsured motorist property damage coverage may help in some states, though coverage rules vary by location and policy terms.

 Compare Car Insurance Rates in Ohio